tranhung0302/Spark-Practice-Exercises-With-Solutions/excercises/1/description.md

-### exercise 1. split function with variable delimiter per row
+### Exercise 1. split function with variable delimiter per row

 Write a structured query that splits a column by using delimiters from another column.

-EXTRA Write a structured query that removes empty tokens.
+EXTRA: Write a structured query that removes empty tokens.

 Module: Spark SQL